Dr Takashi Ochi

 Profile

-I graduated from the department of Physics, Keio University, Japan where I also completed my master degree and studied biophysics and protein crystallography.
-I then undertook my PhD degree under the supervision of Prof. Sir Tom Blundell's group at the department of Biochemistry, University of Cambridge and studies structures of DNA ligase IV/XRCC4 complex, which works in non-homologous end joining (NHEJ) for DNA double-strand break repair.
-I stayed in Prof. Blundell's group as a postdoc and, during this time, I determined the crystal structure of the catalytic core of human DNA ligase IV in complex with Artemis nuclease and also discovered a NHEJ factor PAXX for the first time.
+I graduated from the Department of Physics at Keio University, Japan, where I also completed my master's degree and studied biophysics and protein crystallography.
+I then undertook my PhD degree under the supervision of Prof. Sir Tom Blundell's group at the Department of Biochemistry, University of Cambridge and studied structures of DNA ligase IV/XRCC4 complex, which works in non-homologous end joining (NHEJ) for DNA double-strand break repair.
+I stayed in Prof. Blundell's group as a postdoc, and during this time, I determined the crystal structure of the catalytic core of human DNA ligase IV in complex with Artemis nuclease and also discovered an NHEJ factor PAXX for the first time.
 I then worked with Dr Mark van Breugel as his postdoc at MRC Laboratory of Molecular Biology, Cambridge and studied structures of centrosomes and cilia using cryo-EM, X-ray crystallography, biochemistry, biophysics and cell biology.

 Research interests